catseye/Burro/README.md

 such that ⟦_s_⟧ * ⟦_t_⟧ = ⟦_s_ _t_⟧ = e.
 (In fact, for every _s_ there are
 infinitely many such _t_'s.)

-This is the sense in which Burro programs form a group, and in which every syntactically valid Burro program text has an annihilator.
+This is the sense in which the set of Burro programs forms a group, and in which every syntactically valid Burro program text has an annihilator.